diego-chacon16/customer_complaint_classification/README.md

 + Create a visual to show a breakdown of the different products and its overall volume in the consumer complaint category
 + Clean the text and remove unnecessary characters
 + Split the dataset into train, test and validation

+### Model and Prediction:

++ Deploy a Random Forest Classifier
++ Use a Classification Report, Confusion Matrix and Accuracy Score